+Graduate study is offered on a selective basis to students who have shown distinctive academic ability.
 To be considered for admission to the graduate programs at AUB, applicants must hold a bachelor's degree from AUB or its equivalent from a recognized institution of higher learning.
 Applicants who have a good record of academic achievement and a potential for creative and independent work may be admitted into one of the following categories:

-- Admission as a Regular Graduate Student, with the possibility of financial support via the Graduate Fellowship and Assistant Program (GFAP) - Admission on Probation - Admission as Prospective Graduate Student (FAFS, FAS, and MSFEA)
+- > Admission as a regular graduate student, with the possibility of financial support via the Graduate Fellowship and Assistant Program (GFAP) - > Admission on probation - > Admission as a prospective graduate student (FAFS, FAS, and MSFEA)

 The minimum admission requirements for all categories are described below.
-Additional requirements may be set by the individual departments/programs as approved by Faculty Graduate Studies Committees.
+Additional requirements may be set by the individual departments/programs as approved by faculty/school Graduate Studies Committees.
 Applicants are advised to check with the concerned department or program to which they are applying or with the Office of Admissions for additional requirements.

 Admission to the master's program at AUB is competitive based on the academic record and achievements of the applicant.
-Departments may also recommend admission for those students with particular research interests or characteristics, which are compatible with the areas of expertise of the faculty or the faculty goals within that program.
+Departments may also recommend admission for those students with particular research interests or characteristics, which are compatible with the areas of expertise of the faculty/school or the faculty/school goals within that program.

-Applicants who hold degrees from institutions other than AUB must present, along with their official transcript, a letter from the institution awarding the degree indicating the denotation of their grading system in terms of its equivalence on a 4.0 GPA scale or in terms of letter grades A, B, C with +/- scales.
+Applicants who hold degrees from institutions other than AUB must present, along with their official transcript, a letter from the institution awarding the degree indicating the details of their grading system in terms of its equivalence on a 4.0 GPA scale or in terms of letter grades A, B, C with +/- scales.
 Alternatively, applicants may present an official letter from the Office of the Registrar of their respective institutions indicating the graduating class average of previous years along with standard deviation and class size.